Terms of Service

 Limitations on Liability

-In no event will HHS or CDC be liable with respect to any subject matter of these Terms or your use of the Application under any contract, negligence, strict liability or other legal or equitable theory for: (1) any personal injury, or any special, incidental, indirect or consequential damages; (2) the cost of procurement of substitute products or services; or (3) for loss of profits, interruption of use or loss or corruption of data or any other commercial damages or losses.
+To the extent allowed by law, HHS and CDC will not be liable, with respect to any subject matter of these Terms or your use of the Application under any contract, negligence, strict liability or other legal or equitable theory for: (1) any personal injury, or any special, incidental, indirect or consequential damages; (2) the cost of procurement of substitute products or services; or (3) for loss of profits, interruption of use or loss or corruption of data or any other commercial damages or losses.

-HHS and CDC are not responsible for confidentiality or any information shared by the Facility or other user of the Application.
+HHS and CDC are not responsible for confidentiality or any information shared by the Entity or other User of the Application.

 Disputes, Choice of Law, Venue, and Conflicts